econoalchemist/Whirlpool/05_Whirlpool-Post-Mix-Spending.md

 Collaborators will need to have a way of communicating with eachother out of band, like with a messaging app, phone call, etc.

 ### Samourai Wallet
-To compose a Stowaway transaction in Samourai Wallet:
+To create a collaborative Stowaway transaction in Samourai Wallet, make sure you and your collaborator are following each other's PayNyms, it is not necessary to make the on-chain connection though.

 - navigate to your Post-Mix wallet.
 - Select the `blue "+" sign` then `Send`.